Canberra Plant Technology

 Read more →Research

-Contract protocol development, variety trials, and propagation research for industry, growers, and breeders.
+Protocol development, variety trials, and propagation research for industry, growers, and breeders.

 Read more →Industries

-We work across AgriFutures Australia's emerging-industry priorities and Hort Innovation levied crops.
+Our interest spans AgriFutures Australia's emerging-industry priorities and Hort Innovation levied crops.

 About

-An Australian tissue culture laboratory
+An early-stage Australian tissue culture venture

-Canberra Plant Technology is an Australian plant tissue culture business working across emerging and established crops.
-Our focus is on species where clonal propagation, disease elimination, or in vitro multiplication addresses a real industry problem — particularly those identified as priorities by AgriFutures Australia and Hort Innovation.
+Canberra Plant Technology is an early-stage Australian plant tissue culture venture.
+We're interested in species where clonal propagation, disease elimination, or in vitro multiplication could address a real industry problem.

 Insights